Mivircruz/Richard/.github/pull_request_template.md

 - [ ] Logs or metrics
 - [ ] Non-breaking fix (change which fixes an issue that wansn't breaking the app e.g. a misspelling error)
 - [ ] Other

+# Tests

+Please include evidence of the new feature/fix working.
+If there is nothing to test (for example, when the PR is just a documentation update) just remove this section.